ohmystack/one-click-init-vm/README.md

 # One-click Init VM

-This project is a salt-tree.
+This project is a **salt-tree**.

-User can use [salt](http://docs.saltstack.com/en/latest/index.html) to config a bare ubuntu VM to become a VM for coding/development.
+User can use [salt](http://docs.saltstack.com/en/latest/index.html) with this salt-tree to config a bare ubuntu VM for coding/development.